elenasinel/tech-week/docs/index.md

 Teens in AI Hack utilises [DevPost](https://devpost.com) to manage project submissions for judging.
 DevPost is a free service for managing hackathons and project pages.

-TeensInAI utilises DevPost to manage project submissions for judging.
-DevPost is a free service for managing hackathons and project pages.

 The TeensInAI 2017 DevPost page is here:

 **You will need to do the following:**